What Makes REACH Different

 Dialectical Behavior Therapy

-Dialectical behavior therapy (DBT) is an evidence-based intervention which was created to help people with extreme emotional reactions interact with their environments in a more-effective and healthier way.
+Dialectical behavior therapy (DBT) is an evidence-based intervention created to help people with extreme emotional reactions interact with their environments in a more-effective and healthier way.
 Some people who have strong emotional reactions may find that they struggle with intense emotional pain, destructive relationships, or harmful behaviors.
-DBT integrates four main treatment modalities to address these challenges: 1) Mindfulness skills help a person be more present in their thoughts, feelings, and behaviors, and allow a person to slow down and focus on healthy coping skills when they are in the midst of emotional pain.
+DBT integrates four main treatment modalities to address these challenges: 1) Mindfulness skills help a person be more present in their thoughts, feelings, and behaviors.
+This allows you to slow down and focus on healthy coping skills when you are in the midst of emotional pain.
 2) Distress tolerance skills empower a person to cope through and tolerate a crisis experience without making it worse.
 3) Emotion regulation skills teach a person every-day skills to better understand their emotions, navigate intense emotions more effectively, and reduce the likelihood of emotional vulnerability.
-4) Interpersonal effectiveness skills help people examine the relationship patterns they have, and develop healthier, more fulfilling relationships that allow you to ask for what you want in a relationship while maintaining self-respect and respect with others.
-REACH Counseling Center offers individual DBT-oriented treatment as well as DBT Skills classes.
+4) Interpersonal effectiveness skills help people examine the relationship patterns they have, and develop healthier, more fulfilling relationships.